tammet/gkc/Examples/README.md

     ./gkc -readkb steam_kb.txt

+which parses, converts and indexes the file steam_kb.txt, outputs
+    Data parsed into the shared memory db, starting to build indexes.
+    Db ready in shared memory.
-which parses, converts and indexes the file steam_kb.txt, does not attempt to prove anything and stops.
+does not attempt to prove anything and stops.

 Since steam_kb.txt is a small file, loading it into memory does not really make proof